Suzuki Resources in Indonesia

 Jl.
 Kalimantan 62 Ruko Plaza Espana

 Tangerang 15139 INDONESIA

 This registry has a list of all SMAI trained teachers in Indonesia. (update per May 2018)

 Where to find good quality small size violins and accessories in Indonesia

-Both the Community Music Center (CMC) and Suzuki Music Center (SMC) sell the Fine Instrument brand, which is an Eastman, violin set up exclusively for SMAI members.
-CMC and SMC donates a percentage of all sales to SMAI.
-Strings, fine tuners, rosin, bridges, shoulder rests and other accessories can also be purchased at CMC and SMC.
+The Community Music Center (CMC) sells the Fine Instrument brand, which is an Eastman, violin set up exclusively for SMAI members.
+CMC donates a percentage of all sales to SMAI.
+Strings, fine tuners, rosin, bridges, shoulder rests and other accessories can also be purchased at CMC.